taddei/simplux/readme.md

 ## Simplux
 #### A Simple Flux Library

 Simplux is just a flux library stripped to the bone.
-Nothing fancy and doesn't want to work for every case.
+Nothing fancy and it's not designed to solve every problem.
 It comprises of a series of classes that you can extend to create **Stores** or **Actions**.
 It comes also with a "Higher Order Component", **StoreEnhance**, that you can use to inject the Store's data in your views.
-Ultimately there is a basic **Inflator** singleton that allows you to fill the stores both server side and client side, to allow you to easily create an isomorphic app.
+Ultimately there is a basic **Inflator** singleton that allows you to fill the stores both server side and client side, that allows you to easily create an isomorphic app.

 ### Action

-Very easily just create a Action object with an *enum* that define the events your Action can emit
+Very easily create a Action object with an *enum* which defines the events your Action can emit

 ```javascript
 // myActions.js